She Called It Abuse. I Called It Parenting.

 As he shared, I was perplexed.
-We stood at my kitchen counter, I was wiping off the crumbs from the granite onto the floor with a rag, so I could sweep them up before mopping.
-Dinner was over, a pile of dishes waited for me.
+We stood at my kitchen counter.
+I wiped crumbs from the granite onto the floor, ready to sweep them up before mopping.
+Dinner was over.
+A pile of dishes waited.

 "How?"
 I asked.